The Cost of Renting vs. Buying a Home in Every State

 10. Ohio: -$296

 Both the map and the visualization give us a unique insight into the age-old debate about the merits of renting vs. buying.
 For starters, it is definitely more financially savvy to purchase in the great majority of US states.
-The only pocket where it’s better to rent than own is out West, plus a few outliers in New Hampshire, Washington, DC, and Hawaii.
+The only pocket where it’s better to rent than own is out West, plus a few outliers in Washington, DC, and Hawaii.
 Our data are from March, 2018 when mortgage rates were already trending upward.
 Only time will tell if the housing market cools off, but clearly homeowners are getting a better bargain than renters.

 Our visualization also highlights the vast differences in the housing market across the country.
 At the very uppermost end of the spectrum, owners in Hawaii shell out an eye-popping $2,839 on average each month.
 Renters don’t fare much better, spending $2,300.
 Compare that to the bottom of the graph, where West Virginians spend a relatively tiny $778 to own a home or $1,000 as renters.
 Across the country, the average difference is -$186 in favor of owning.
 That might not sound like a lot of money, but it comes out to $2,232 every year.
 Multiply that savings across a 30-year mortgage—and consider the prospect of building equity every month—and that’s real money.